We suggest increasing your payments if you’re using more energy than expected and there’s a possibility of falling into debt in the future.

 2) A rise in the cost of energy

 Bulb’s tariff is variable to reflect the true cost of energy.
 When energy prices fall, so do your payments.
-When energy prices rise, as they did this September, we have to ask you to increase your payments.
-You can find out more about the most recent price rise, why it happened and how we communicated it to all our members.
+When energy prices rise, we have to ask you to increase your payments.
+We will always give you 30 days notice of any price rises, so you can switch to another supplier before the change happens, if you prefer.